Battle of Petrograd

-The Battle of Petrograd was a campaign by the White movement to take the city of Petrograd.
+The Battle of Petrograd was a campaign by the White movement to take the city of Petrograd (at various times called Saint Petersburg, Petrograd, and Leningrad; now Saint Petersburg).
 The city held significant value, notably as it was the same city that the October Revolution took place in.
-The battle was also at a critical point in the Civil War as the Whites has also been getting closer to Moscow and the Russian State was at its peak.
+The battle was also at a critical point in the Civil War as the Whites had also been getting closer to Moscow and the Russian State was at its peak.

 Using the new Regional Government of Northwest Russia as a base, the newly formed Northwestern Army had launched an attack from Pskov and drove north to Petrograd.
-The army saw a string of victories on the road to Petrograd.
-After cutting a railroad junction from Moscow to Petrograd, the Bolsheviks the city might fall to the Whites.
-Trotsky went north to rally a defense for the city and used another junction to get supplies from Moscow and help fend off the attack.
+The White Army saw a string of victories on the road to Petrograd.
+After the White advance severed a railroad junction from Moscow to Petrograd, the Bolsheviks began to fear the city might soon fall.
+Trotsky personally went north to rally the city's defenses, he oversaw the utilization of an alternative rail line to bring in supplies from Moscow needed to fend off the attack.

-Soon the Whites were back in retreat to Estonia.
-Wanting to secure a peace deal with Soviet Russia, the government refused to allow the Northwestern Army to be restationed in the nation.
-The Northwestern Army was soon allowed to send pockets of units in while the new government and soon army was disbanded ending any chance of taking Petrograd.
+The advance stalled and reversed, soon the Whites were forced to retreat into Estonia.
+Hoping to secure a peace deal with Soviet Russia, the Estonian government refused to allow the Northwestern Army to be restationed in the nation.
+The White cause had begun to disintegrate across Russia, however.
+Though the Northwestern Army was soon allowed to send pockets of units into Estonia, the new government of the Russian State collapsed; simultaneously the army disbanded, ending any chance of Petrograd, the historic capital of Russia, being taken from the Bolsheviks.